 \subsection{Related works}

 Over the past few years, distributed optimization has attracted growing attention and has been extensively explored.
-For the convenience of our readers, we provide a review of the mostly related works below.
+For the convenience of our readers, we provide a review of the most related works below.

-\paragraph{Distributed non-convex optimization} As the size of the networked system increases, there are considerable algorithms developed for solving distributed non-convex optimization.
-Roughly speaking, they can be categorized into two classes --- decentralized algorithms \cite{nedic09dgd,lorenzo2016next,hong2017prox_pda,tang2018d2} where agents are only allowed to exchange information with neighbors and federated algorithms \cite{Li2020On,karimireddy2020scaffold,wang22fedadaptive} where agents are able to communicate with the server directly.
-Early attempts apply the (stochastic) gradient descent to distributed optimization, which performs well in practice \cite{nedic09dgd,Li2020On}.
+\paragraph{Distributed nonconvex optimization.} As the size of the networked system increases, there are considerable algorithms developed for solving distributed nonconvex optimization.
+Roughly speaking, they can be categorized into two classes --- decentralized algorithms \cite{nedic09dgd,lorenzo2016next,hong2017prox_pda,tang2018d2} where agents are only allowed to exchange information with neighbors, and federated algorithms \cite{Li2020On,karimireddy2020scaffold,wang22fedadaptive} where agents are able to communicate with the server directly.
+Early attempts apply (stochastic) gradient descent to distributed optimization, which performs well in practice \cite{nedic09dgd,Li2020On}.
 However, the dissimilarity among local objectives could degenerate the performance under heterogeneous data and thus requires additional assumptions like bounded gradient or diminishing step-sizes.
 To eliminate such strong assumptions, many following works \cite{lorenzo2016next,hong2017prox_pda,karimireddy2020scaffold} have been developed, including gradient tracking (GT) techniques.
-The key idea of GT is to utilize local communication for global gradient estimation, which has been incorporated with many distributed optimization algorithms to achieve faster convergence rates in non-convex settings~\cite{scutari2019distributed,sun2020improving,sun2022inference,zhao2022beer}.
-Our proposed \alg~also takes advantage of the superior performance of GT to inherit the robustness against data heterogeneity from GT.
+The key idea of GT is to utilize dynamic average consensus \cite{zhu2010discrete} for global gradient estimation, which has been incorporated with many distributed optimization algorithms to achieve faster convergence rates in nonconvex settings~\cite{scutari2019distributed,sun2020improving,sun2022inference,zhao2022beer}.
+Our proposed \alg~also takes advantage of GT to inherit its robustness against data heterogeneity.